approachcircle/tag-SL/README.md

 tag!-SL is not in a usable state currently, meaning that development is being made, but it is not in a state where it can be used for it's intended purpose yet.
 # OS compatibility
 this library is only compatible for windows right now, however a linux release could quite possibly be made, it probably wouldn't require anything difficult to be done for it.
+# wiki
+please refer to this repository's wiki for more information on how to use the functions and objects in this library:<br>